mparker-landt/Milestone_Project_4/README.md

 - [Code Institute](https://learn.codeinstitute.net) - Development course website used for example project as base for ideas.
 - [Juliana Bicycles](https://www.julianabicycles.com) - Real webstore used a base idea and template for the project design.
 - [Boxicons](https://boxicons.com) - Used to acquire icons for the project.
+- [Flaticon](https://www.flaticon.com) - Used to acquire icons for the project
 - [Coolors](https://coolors.co) - Used to generate a colour palette for the project.
 - [Google Fonts](https://fonts.google.com) - Utility to browse and source fonts.
 - [Freepik](https://www.freepik.com/) - Error Page images